cscosu/ctf-writeups/2021/google_ctf/hexagon/README.md

 R3 = R2 ^ R0
 ```

-However, Hexagon has this thing called "packets," which group instructions
+However, Hexagon has this thing called "packets", which group instructions
-together so that they can be executed.
+together so that they can be executed in parallel.
 Checking the output of
 `qemu-hexagon-dbg`, we can see that these two instructions belong in the same
 packet.
 ```